From here on in, we assume you have a tidy dataset. That is all the dataset setup has been done. We focus now on the analysis and reporting.

-If you are in the Tables and Graphs mode: Select a variable in the Accordion, and drag it into the Columns drop zone.
+If you are in the Tables and Graphs mode: Select a variable in the Variable Sidebar, and drag it into the Columns drop zone.

-You can select other variables to go into the rows simply by clicking on them in the Accordion.
+You can select other variables to go into the rows simply by clicking on them in the Variable Sidebar.
 Or, you can drag them into the Rows drop zone.